AMAZINGHIBIKI/AMAZINGHIBIKI/README.md

 </p>

 <p align="center">
   Hi!
 Name's Reverie, but most people call me Salvius, Spinny, or Reverie itself!
 People sometimes call me pixel or shovel too, haha.
 I'm fine with any nicknames as long as they are appropriate!!
 I use any pronouns, feel free to refer me as any pronouns you like to see me as.
-If you're from Pony Town, I usually appear anywhere, just kinda in the game if my friend that i love and adore is there.
+If you're from Pony Town, I usually appear anywhere.
 Mostly idling from pt, so whisper if you want to talk, it gives notifications!
 </p>
 <p align="center">
   Discussing interests, I like studying psychology such as MBTI, enneagrams, and many more.
 I'm an INTJ, 5w6